About Us Contact Shop

 1. Host a Bad Movie, Serious Commentary Night

 Pick the worst-rated movie you can find (or the worst movies you personally know) and treat them like you’re legit film critics.
 Pause to overanalyze, take notes, and give awards.
-Honestly, this probably one of the most fun things to do with your friends on this list.
+Honestly, this is probably one of the most fun things to do with your friends on this list.

 2. Do a Pantry “Master Chef” Challenge

 You can only cook using what’s already in your kitchen.
-No running to the store and weird combos are definitely encouraged.
+No running to the store, and weird combos are definitely encouraged.
 Also, it’s just a fun, cozy way to spend time together without breaking the bank.

 SIDE NOTE: If you end up doing any of these things with your friends, please let me know in the comments.
 I legit wanna hear how it went! ♥️